What travel gear does the parent-to-be really need?

 Baby items you need in cold weather

-A swaddle blanket that fits with a 5 point harness.
+- A swaddle blanket that fits with a 5 point harness.
 When you still need to keep baby secure while wrapped in winter layers.
-Best to keep the same amount of clothing on baby but wrap them in a swaddle for the car.
-A purpose made brand such as ByBoom will ensure they are still snuggly and safe.
+Best to keep the same amount of clothing on your baby but wrap them in a swaddle for transporting.

 Gift ideas for baby in hot weather